-- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - · leadership is having a positive impact on staff.
+- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - leadership is having a positive impact on staff.

-Quality illustrations Weak Very good Leaders engage meaningfully with staff, Leaders lack the skills and knowledge to people who are using the service, their anticipate the type and level of resources families and the wider community, taking needed for people.
-This has a detrimental a collaborative approach to planning and impact and fails to prevent difficulties delivering care and support.
-This means arising and escalating. leaders are skilled at identifying and Leaders do not identify potential barriers delivering the appropriate type and level of that impact on people, which may mean resources needed to provide high-quality that adults who are using the service have care and support now and in the future. little influence on decisions that relate to They intervene at the earliest opportunity their care and support. to ensure that people experience high-There is a lack of vision and creativity quality care and support. in identifying services that may support meeting the unique outcomes for each Where relevant, registered nurses are empowered to play a key role in leading person. nursing care, including working with other staff and supporting all staff in delivering high-quality care.
+Leaders engage meaningfully with staff, people who are using the service, their families and the wider community, taking a collaborative approach to planning and delivering care and support.
+This means leaders are skilled at identifying and delivering the appropriate type and level of resources needed to provide high-quality care and support now and in the future.
+They intervene at the earliest opportunity to ensure that people experience high-quality care and support.

+Where relevant, other health and social care professionals (including registered nurses) are empowered to play a key role in leading care and support, including working with other staff and supporting all staff in delivering high-quality care.
 This results in robust systems of care with clear lines of responsibility and professional accountability including clinical governance.